Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/model_syntax_semantics.md

 We use the terms *syntax* and *serialization* to refer to textual *expressions* of a model.
 Information structured according to a model may be *serialized* as textual characters that are governed by syntactic rules.
 For example (and we’ll return to this later today), the XML data model is a tree, but the textual serialization of XML is a string of characters that include angle brackets, with syntactic rules that govern the use of the angle brackets in a way that enables them to express the tree structure.
 Information being modeled may also be expressed graphically; technically this is not a serialization because the term *serialization* means ‘as a sequence (i.e., *series*) of characters’, but it is nonetheless an expression of an abstract model.

 ### Alternative serializations of RDF
+RDF can be serialized in different ways.
+The following two examples are showing one serialization in XML and the second in JSON-LD (JSON linked data):
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <rdf:RDF